 2. Now we have to create a local account user.
 So after clicking Add an account, click Sign in without a Microsoft account (Not recommended), then click Local account.
-Fill the details on the screen so appeared for adding local account.
+Fill the details on the screen so appeared for adding a local account.
 Click Finish when done.

 shutdown /r /o

-4. The previous step will result your system to boot into Safe Mode.
+4. The previous step will result in your system to boot into Safe Mode.
 After getting into Safe Mode, press Windows Key + Q, type user accounts, and pick the same from results so appear.
 You would have now two accounts on your system; first your issued admin account and second the local account which you’ve created in step 2.
-Select local account.
+Select the local account.

 Moving on, change the account status from Standard to Administrator.
 Click Change Account Type.

-Finally, delete the old admin account and switch to Microsoft account to synchronize your settings with new administrative account.
+Finally, delete the old admin account and switch to Microsoft account to synchronize your settings with a new administrative account.
 Your system will now act normally with full admin rights in your hand.

 Post updated on: 2nd July 2014.